Rodenticides and Wildlife

 How Wildlife and Pets Are Affected

-When large mammals ingest and accumulate rodenticides in the their body over time, it weakens their immune system and makes it hard for them to fight an otherwise common mange infestation, causing them to lose the majority of their hair, develop sores, and become fatally ill from the parasite instead.
+When large mammals ingest and accumulate rodenticides over time, it weakens their immune system and makes it difficult to fight off otherwise manageable conditions like mange.
+This can lead to severe hair loss, open sores, and, in many cases, death from the parasite itself.

-For smaller bodied wildlife and pets, ingestion usually proves fatal
+For smaller wildlife and pets, ingestion is often directly fatal.